ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 ###### The Secret of Monkey Island: Special Edition

 ## Camera Culling
 The camera culling is used to optimize the game by not rendering what it is outside the camera.
-The tiles outside the boundaries of the camera are not calculated and the  entities are not updated.
+The tiles outside the boundaries of the camera are not calculated and the  entities are not updated and drawed.

 ## Implementation
 What I aim to achive is implement a sorting whitout being too complicated.
 With just adding attributes to the tiles of the tileset, adding a function and a few more things you can forget about the code.
 This code generate a group of objects or entities that I like to call Assembles from any layer, without needing an exclusive layer to sort, and then use it to sort the sprites.